crhohner/crhohner.github.io/README.md

 ## README

 This is a second draft of my portfolio, updated for the 2024-2025 academic year.
 This project uses styling inspired by [this project.](https://astro.build/themes/details/astroblog/) This iteration of my portfolio was created with Next.js and written mainly in JavaScript.
-All 3D models were made by myself in Blender and embedded using Three.js Fibre.
 Feel free to take inspiration and/or code from this project.

 — Caroline Hohner